- What is a Bioreactor Landfill?

 EPA is considering proposing changes to the current municipal solid waste landfill (MSWLF) regulations or possibly developing a separate set of regulations specific to wet and bioreactor landfills.
 Below is key information from Advanced Notice of Proposed Rulemaking (ANPRM):

 - The premise of the ANPRM is that adding liquids to landfills may have benefits in contrast to dry tomb landfills.

 - EPA data research suggests that adding liquids to MSWLFs may reduce environmental risks and increase economic benefits, provided that landfill gas (LFG) collection and leachate containment systems are in place.

 - Environmental risk may be reduced through faster waste subsidence and stabilization, decreased need for transport and treatment of leachate, and a shorter time for post-closure care.

 - Economic benefits may result from the accelerated generation of LFG for use as a renewable fuel, and reduced costs for leachate treatment and post-closure care.

 The purpose of this ANPRM was to solicit data and information.
 EPA accepted comments through May 10, 2019, and is reviewing the comments.
 View the official version of the notice in the Federal Register.

 For more information on bioreactors and bioreactor projects, click on the following links:

-- Yolo County Landfill Exit provides information which is piloting a bioreactor (wet cell) landfill operation, which increases the rate of waste decomposition and increases the rate of methane production for more efficient methane collection and use.
+- Yolo County Landfill provides information which is piloting a bioreactor (wet cell) landfill operation, which increases the rate of waste decomposition and increases the rate of methane production for more efficient methane collection and use.